fadielia/hello-world/README.md

-# Accessing Important Files
+# Important Command to learn
-* Practice project to start learning the website and coding
+* shift 3 for headers
+* shift 8 for bullet points